kaka-lin/Notes/DSA/Dynamic Programming/README.md

 Apply four steps

-1. Characterize the structure of an *optimal solution*
+1. `Characterize the structure` of an *optimal solution*
+   - Overlapping subproblems: revisit same subproblems
+   - Optimal substructure: an optimal solution to the problem contains within it optimal solutions to subproblems
 2. `Recursively` define the value of an *optimal solution*
-3. Compute the value of an *optimal solution*, typically in a `bottom-up` fasion
+3. `Compute the value` of an *optimal solution*, typically in a bottom-up fashion
-4. Construct an *optimal solution* from computed information
+4. `Construct an optimal solution` from computed information

+    ```
+    Step 3 and 4 maybe combined
+    ```

 ### Top-Down with Memoization